woodser/monero-ts/docs/developer_guide/getting_started.md

 * The spend key
 * The view key

-Get each attribute from the wallet and log it in the console.
+Get each wallet attribute and log it in the console.
 ```
 console.log("Seed phrase: " + await(walletKeys.getMnemonic()));
 console.log("Address: " + await(walletKeys.getAddress(0,0))); // MoneroWallet.getAddress(accountIndex, subAddress)